ppy/osu-wiki/news/2022/2022-08-13-new-featured-artist-mitsukiyo.md

 [**Mitsukiyo**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/292) is the new home for **12** of those ultra catchy tunes.
 Pick up a song and begin crafting your magnum opus beatmap.

 Not sure where to start?
-Here's a few previews to give you a sample of **Mitsukiyo**'s works, including a special osu!taiko touchscreen showcase video featuring [mangomizer](https://osu.ppy.sh/users/1893718) playing [Mitsukiyo - Dream Leaf](https://osu.ppy.sh/beatmapsets/1792033).
+Here's a few previews to give you a sample of **Mitsukiyo**'s works, including a special osu!taiko touchscreen showcase video featuring ::mangomizer::{ user-id=1893718 } playing [Mitsukiyo - Dream Leaf](https://osu.ppy.sh/beatmapsets/1792033).
 Check it all out:

 <div align="center">
     <video width="100%" controls>